Burhan-Q/ultralytics-snippets/README.md

 > [!NOTE]
 > If the snippets don't work, try removing the comment lines at the top of each JSON file.
 These are ignored by VS Code, but might not be ignored by `neovim` or `LuaSnip`.

+## Use with `zed`
+You can use the files in the snippets folder for Zed by copying them to the `~/.config/zed/snippets/python.json` file.
+If the python.json file and snippets folder do not exist, you can create them as specified.
+> [!NOTE]
+> If the snippets don't work, try removing the comment lines at the top of each JSON file.

 [ann]: https://docs.ultralytics.com/usage/simple-utilities/#drawing-annotations
 [models]: https://docs.ultralytics.com/models